 Stimulus The pictures below show a type of agriculture practised in some parts of India.
-Image: Some parts of agriculture practised in some parts of a state of the practice of the p Constructed Response
+Image: The picture of agriculture practised in some parts of parts of agriculture practice of agriculture practice of agriculture shown in the above pictures.
+Image: The picture of agriculture practice of agricu Constructed Response